slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"A democracy cannot exist as a permanent form of government.
 It can only exist until the people discover they can vote themselves largess out of the public treasury.
 From that moment on, the majority always votes for the candidate promising the most benefits from the public treasury, with the result that democracy always collapses over a loose fiscal policy–to be followed by a dictatorship."
 -- Alexander Fraser Tytler*

-> *"The road to socialism via inflation: Print money, crash the reserve currency, destroy savers and force them into inflated assets.
-Asset inflation leads to inequality.
-Demonize asset holders and tax the nominal gains, thereby confiscating the real value of the assets."
--- Naval Ravikant*
 > *"Não há direitos sem obrigações e viceversa."
 -- EF*